 Difficult to imagine, in this landscape out of time, that violent fightings took place a hundred years ago!

 Thiepval, located north of Albert, was a martyr town of the Battle of the Somme.
 Nothing remains of this village, destroyed by the bombardments.
 On July 1st, 1916, the British troops launched an offensive to break through the German lines.
 This was the bloodiest action ever experienced by the British Army: in one day 60,000 men were killed, injured or went missing by the German machine gun fires.

-An arch-shaped memorial, dedicated to the missing soldiers has been built on the site of the former battlefield.
+An arch-shaped memorial, dedicated to the missing soldiers during the First World War has been built on the site of the former battlefield.
 It is the largest British memorial in the world.
-It commemorates the sacrifices of 72,000 soldiers of the British and South African armies who died, or went missing during the Battle of the Somme with no known grave.
+It commemorates the sacrifices of 72,000 British and South African soldiers who died, or went missing during the Battle with no known grave.
 Their names are engraved on the panels of the arches.

 Going to the other side of the memorial, the visitor feels a lot of sorrow mixed with deep respect: a field of French crosses and Commonwealth white stones, perfectly aligned, extends to the white Cross of Sacrifice, overlaid with a bronze sword.
 Visitors have brought ornaments, flowers placed at the bottom of the memorial and on some tombs.